MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 ## Create new provider definition

+To create new provider definition, follow these steps.

 1. Go to **Providers \> Catalog**.
 1. Select **New Provider Definition**.
 1. For **Display Name**, enter "IOMLabOrderIntakeProvider".